Will my kids get along better if we homeschool?

 Then I looked back at the dates of my messages with his teacher.
-Each new behavior was coming when something was taking my attention.
-First was the stealing with a new dog, and then the name calling when my husband returned home.
+Each new behavior was coming when something new was taking my attention at home.
+First was the stealing with a new dog, and then the name calling when my husband returned home from a long work trip.
 It made more sense now-attention is one of the ways D feels loved!

 Bringing him home to homeschool with us gives him extra quality time with me as it did for K.

 My last tip to help kids get along?

 Piggybacking on that last point, (but unrelated to homeschooling specifically) they no longer have to compete for attention.
 Be on the lookout for things that cause competition or divisiveness.
 Yes, they need to learn how to deal with competition, but I’d say not by allowing them to be pitted against each other as siblings.

 Some things are unavoidable, but other little, hidden things are totally avoidable.
 We, for example, usually have them play Mario Kart on team mode.
 Yep- even on video games, they are on a team together.
 I always look for ways to get them working with each other rather than against each other.